top of page

 • Chest pain is a typical side effect of inflammation.

-Rheumatoid arthritis can affect any joint in the body but it is most commonly felt in the hands and feet.
-Both sides of the body typically experience symptoms simultaneously and in the same way but this does not always occur.
+Rheumatoid arthritis can affect any joint in the body, but it is most commonly felt in the hands and feet.
+Both sides of the body typically experience symptoms simultaneously and in the same way, but this does not always occur.
 Some individuals develop soft lumps under the skin around affected joints called rheumatoid nodules.
-They can be painful at times but are usually not.
+They can be painful at times, but are usually not.

 Ayurvedic View

-Aama vata- due to following of nidanas (causes), like consumption of virudha ahara (incompatible food), adhyashana (having food before digestion of previous food) etc, leads to agni mandhya (low digestion or metabolism) forms aama (disease causing toxin) and along with aggravation of vata dosha and when person consumes guru (heavy), abhisyandi ahara (food that which blocks channel) etc, this aggravated vata dosha carries ama to kapha sthana mainly asthi sandhi (shleshmaka kapha-joint), mamsa (muscle tissue), this sama vata , along with other dosha involvement of pitta and kapha dosha, leads to destruction of tissues and symptoms like sandhi sthabdata (stiffness of joints) and ati ruja (severe pain ), where person describe shoola (pain) as vrushchika damshavat (scorpion sting like ), this is rheumatoid arthritis.
-Ayurveda way of approach is to correct agni (metabolism) of jatara agni (metabolism) and dhatva agni (cellular metabolism), bring dosha back to prakruta awastha (balance state- place, quality and normal functioning), rehabilitate the affected area and reduce the symptoms and the remission of this disease, correct the deformity caused in this disease by ayurvedic panchakarma treatment and internal medication.
+Aama vata- due to following of nidanas (causes), like consumption of virudha ahara (incompatible food), adhyashana (having food before digestion of previous food) etc, leads to agni mandhya (low digestion or metabolism) forms aama (disease causing toxin) and along with aggravation of vata dosha and when person consumes guru (heavy), abhisyandi ahara (food that which blocks channel) etc, this aggravated vata dosha carries ama to kapha sthana mainly asthi sandhi (shleshmaka kapha-joint), mamsa (muscle tissue), this sama vata, along with other dosha involvement of pitta and kapha dosha, leads to destruction of tissues and symptoms like sandhi sthabdata (stiffness of joints) and ati ruja (severe pain ), where person describe shoola (pain) as vrushchika damshavat (scorpion sting like ), this is rheumatoid arthritis.
+The Ayurveda way of approach is to correct agni (metabolism) of jatara agni (metabolism) and dhatva agni (cellular metabolism), bring dosha back to prakruta awastha (balance state- place, quality and normal functioning), rehabilitate the affected area and reduce the symptoms and promote the remission of this disease, correct the deformity caused in this disease by Ayurvedic panchakarma treatment and internal medication.

 Rheumatoid Arthritis